Odhynn/Naerk/content/Gods/Disiklek.md

 ## History

+Disilkek was one of the Chosen Demons, that accepted power from [[Amehan]] to create [[Abyss]], with [[Skaularame]] and three others.
+However, this proved to be a double-edged knife, as his own kin rebelled against him, in the form of the Conspirators that started the [[Demonic Civil War]] to defy his servitude to an external power.
+Among all the other [[Demon Archlords]], [[Otynhash]] was the one who hated him the most for his indirect approach and their battle was fierce before [[Xeurim]] stop them with a truce proposition.

-Disiklek during the [[Winter's War]] had even allied himself with [[Fallfaunt]], as he had found her method very effective in sowing destruction with little effort.
+During the [[Winter's War]] he allied himself with [[Fallfaunt]], as he had found her method very effective in sowing destruction with little effort.